mcm223/dwa15-spring2018/servers-and-git/deploy-to-production.md

 + `/var/www/html`
     * `hello-world/`
     * `index.html`
     * `info.php`

-Don't worry right now about previewing this application in the browser&mdash; we'll cover that in the next note set.
+Don't worry right now about previewing the *hello-world* app in the browser&mdash; we'll cover that in the next note set.

 ## Moving forward...

-Deployment is the process of moving changes from your local environment to production.
+Deployment is the process of moving changes from your local server to production.

 Once your repository is cloned from Github.com to DigitalOcean, the steps for deploying changes looks like this: